Trismegiste/Yuurei/README.md

 Of course, features are also "micro".
 Don't expect the impossible.
 Nevertheless there are some functionalities you don't find anywhere else.

 Plus, this DBAL is fully extendable.
-My other repo DokudokiBundle for symfony2 adds 3 more mapping systems with minimum coding.
+My other repo [DokudokiBundle][*4 ]for symfony2 adds 3 more mapping systems with minimum coding.

 ## How